JonasWard/lucernae-turici/README.md

-# para-slim-shady
+# lucernae-turici

+Parametric / implicit experimental lamp shade designer using implicit and various topologic algorithms & data-structures.
+Pushed and maintained by me, Jonas Ward.

+## AEC Hackathon 2024

-Entry for the AEC Hackathon 2024 in Zürich, Switzerland.
+Started as an entry for the AEC Hackathon 2024 in Zürich, Switzerland.
 Together with Malcolm Unger

 ## parametric lamp shade designer in the browser delivering stls

-access the app at [https://jonasward.githbub.com/para-slim-shady](https://jonasward.githbub.com/para-slim-shady)
+Access the app at [https://jonasward.githbub.com/lucernae-turici](https://jonasward.githbub.com/lucernae-turici)